 This article describes how to use a Control Box to select which multi-variable questions to display in a table, chart, or visualization.
 The post contains the steps required to create a Page like this:

-- A data set with at least two multi-variable questions to chose between.
+- A data set with at least two multi-variable questions to choose between.

 - A Control Box control (see How to Create a Combo Box Filter or How to Create a List Box Filter).

 - An output (e.g., tables, chart, visualization) to control.

 - Your variables must be set together as either a Binary – Multi or Numeric – Multi, as applicable.

 - All questions you wish to choose between have the same number of variables (answer codes).